krsalmi/ft_printf/README.md

 ft_printf("%yThis is in yellow,%y this is not", YELLOW, EOC);
 ```
 The %y conversion has to be written to start a color, and again to end it (EOC).
+My ft_printf also handles the wildcard flag (*) with precision as well as feel width, which I find very useful.

 ## Test_main
 I've written a long test_main.c file for this project, in which the output of my function ft_printf can easily be compared with the original printf function.